8 Best Homeowners Insurance Companies in Missouri of 2023

 There are two policies you can choose: actual cash value (ACV) or replacement cost value (RCV)

-If your home is damaged, replacement cost will pay the actual cost of rebuilding your home even if there are increases in inflation, zoning updates, labor, materials, or other expenses.
+If your home is damaged, the replacement cost will pay the actual cost of rebuilding your home even if inflation increases, zoning updates, labor, materials, or other expenses.

 And if your personal property is damaged, RCV will pay for your items in full and at today’s prices.

 On the other hand, if your belongings are stolen or destroyed, ACV will not replace them at their full cost but at their depreciated value.